 Generally, two doses of 3-5g per day is recommended for 2 to 6 weeks, alongside a good weight training regime and diet.
 However, there is still a lot of debate surrounding the creatine loading phase and whether or not this is necessary.

 According to some studies that have addressed this question, going through a loading phase appears to be an effective and fast way to increase the amount of muscle phosphocreatine.
 Creatine loading involves supplementing with large doses of creatine, such as 20g for around 5 days, in order to fully saturate the muscles’ phosphocreatine content.
 This loading phase is then followed by a maintenance phase, whereby supplementation is reduced to a single, daily dose of 5g.

 For example, the International Society of Sports Nutrition states that the quickest way to increase muscle creatine content is to consume 0.3g per kg body weight for at least the first 3 days, followed by a maintenance period of 3 to 5 grams per day.

-The good news is that you can still make progress with any muscle-building and weight-loss goals while supplementing with creatine.
 Once the creatine cycle is complete, the water weight from your muscles should be lost within 2 weeks.

-The best creatine supplement
+The best creatine supplements